-I remember the first time I saw Anthony Bourdain on TV.
-I had an insta-crush; he was a “bad” boy.
+I remember the first time I saw Anthony Bourdain on TV; I had an insta-crush.
+He was a “bad” boy.
 I felt the need to hide him away like a 12 year old’s instinct to stuff Judy Blume under a mattress.
 He was way too rough around the edges and just so full of himself.

-I didn’t want to admit that I liked watching him eat exotic things in faraway lands while he drank too much, smoked too much but never (to my dismay) weighed too much.
+I didn’t want to admit that I liked watching him eat exotic things in faraway lands while he drank too much, smoked too much, but never (to my dismay) weighed too much.
 There was something about the way he morphed into so many different environments and interacted with so many different people that I found fascinating.

 After a while, his show became my guilty pleasure.
-(At what point did we all learn that if we just named something a guilty pleasure, we could admit such deep dark secrets as loving canned cranberry sauce or never missing an episode of Say Yes to the Dress?)
+(At what point did we all decide that if we just named something a guilty pleasure, we could admit such deep dark secrets as loving canned cranberry sauce or never missing an episode of Say Yes to the Dress?)